andry968/log_analyzer_simple/README.md

 - The feeder script sends log lines to stdout; all informational messages go to stderr (so they don’t interfere with the pipe).
 - The analyzer reads from stdin, so you can replace the feeder with any command that outputs auth.log‑style lines.
-- For btmp (failed login attempts) or other log formats, adjust the file path accordingly – the regex patterns remain the same.
+- For btmp (failed login attempts) or other log formats, adjust the file path accordingly, the regex patterns remain the same.

 ---